iilab/openmentoring-curation/README.md

  - print: pushes gitbook ready source site to openmentoring-print.
 The CI for open-mentoring will then create the PDF.

  - mobile: to do.
 Will generate the curation as StoryPath content packs to be used my openmentoring-mobile.

+# TODO

+ - Build each non master branch as a separate branch-name.openmentoring.io subsite.